MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Mitigate_Attacks.md

 ### Task 2: Simulated Attacks

->**Note:** THe Evaluation lab and the Tutorials & simulations section of the portal is no longer available.
+>**Note:** The Evaluation lab and the Tutorials & simulations section of the portal is no longer available.
 The following steps are provided for reference only.
 Please refer to the **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Mitigate%20attacks%20with%20Microsoft%20Defender%20for%20Endpoint)** for a demonstration of the simulated attacks.
 We are working to find a replacement for the simulated attacks.

 <!--- In this task, you will run two *simulated* attacks using *PowerShell* on *WIN1* to explore the capabilities of Microsoft Defender for Endpoint.